History of retail: Modern era

 During this period, retailers worked to develop modern retail marketing practices.
-Pioneering merchants who contributed to modern retail marketing and management methods include: A. T. Stewart, Potter Palmer, John Wanamaker, Montgomery Ward, Marshall Field, Richard Warren Sears, Rowland Macy, J.C.
-Penney, Fred Lazarus, brothers Edward and William Filene and Sam Walton.
+Pioneering merchants who contributed to modern retail marketing and management methods include A. T. Stewart, Potter Palmer, John Wanamaker, Montgomery Ward, Marshall Field, Richard Warren Sears, Rowland Macy, James Cash Penney, Fred Lazarus, brothers Edward and William Filene and Sam Walton.

 Retail, using mail order, came of age during the mid-19th century.
 Although catalogue sales had been used since the 15th century, this method of retailing was confined to a few industries such as the sale of books and seeds.
-However, improvements in transport and postal services led several entrepreneurs on either side of the Atlantic to experiment with catalogue sales.
+However, improvements in transport and postal services led several entrepreneurs on both sides of the Atlantic to experiment with catalogue sales.
 In 1861, Welsh draper Pryce Pryce-Jones sent catalogues to clients who could place orders for flannel clothing which was then despatched by post.
 This enabled Pryce-Jones to extend his client base across Europe.
 A decade later, the US retailer, Montgomery Ward also devised a catalogue sales and mail-order system.
 His first catalogue which was issued in August 1872 consisted of an 8 in × 12 in (20 cm × 30 cm) single-sheet price list, listing 163 items for sale with ordering instructions for which Ward had written the copy.
-He also devised the catch-phrase "satisfaction guaranteed or your money back" which was implemented in 1875.
+He also devised the catchphrase "satisfaction guaranteed or your money back" which was implemented in 1875.
 By the 1890s, Sears and Roebuck were also using mail order with great success.